Joey Meneses Preview, Player Props: Nationals vs. Yankees

 Joey Meneses At The Plate

-- Meneses has driven in a run in 41 games this season (34.7%), including 16 games with more than one RBI (13.6%).
+- Meneses has had an RBI in 41 games this season (34.5%), including 16 multi-RBI outings (13.4%).
 He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.